tomelabs/Horizon-borrower-validator/README.md

 * Download the Horizon_Borrower_Validator folder and unzip
 * Edit the .ini file to suit your needs
 * Run the .exe file and test (or make edits to the .ahk file, compile it and then run your own version)
+* For long term usage, consider running the executable on startup

 # Built With
 * [AutoHotkey](https://autohotkey.com/)